-Leadership Coaching is designed to help individuals in leadership positions become better leaders.
+My comments on Leadership Coaching are designed to help individuals in leadership positions become better leaders.

 When I think of a leadership continuum, I identify the following levels:

-If you are new to your leadership role, my goal is to help you move from Survival to Stability, reduce/flatten your learning curve and increase your probability of success.
+If you are new to your leadership role, my goal is to help you move from Survival to Stability, ramp up the learning curve and increase your probability of success.

-Or you may be an emerging leader who aspires to a leadership position.
-If so, congratulations on being proactive, taking steps now to develop your leadership skills.
+Or you may be an emerging leader who aspires to step into your first leadership position.
+If so, congratulations on being proactive, taking steps now, to develop your leadership skills.

-Now, expectations can be written AND unwritten, spoken AND unspoken.
-So, it is important to be able to discover and uncover both - those that are apparent and those that are obscure.
+Now, as you well know, expectations can be written and/or spoken.
+There are some that are unwritten and unspoken.
+So, your mission is to discover and uncover both - those that are apparent and those that are obscure.

 As a leadership coach or in any other role, when I am clear on what is expected of me, I am better positioned to know how to meet or exceed those expectations.

-Therefore, a very important first step is to understand what is expected.
+Therefore, a very important first step is to take a 360-degree approach to better understand what is expected of you, your team and your peers.

 I recommend starting with your job or position description because it outlines what is expected of the person in your position.
 In most cases it represents 75-80% of the job requirements.